Sagenlicht/ToEE_Mods/readme.txt

 1173    Touch of Madness
 1174    Energized Shield, Lesser            WIP
 1175    Energized Shield                    WIP
+1176    Draconic Might               72     finished

-Temple+ Beta nightly 2674+ needed atm!
+Temple+ Beta nightly 3149+ needed atm!

 Bonus Types: 151 Alchemical; 153 Sacred; 154 Profane; 160 Storm effects; 161 Ghost Touch Armor Property (needs to be verified that this is not in the game already!)